dancooke/starfish/README.md

 ### Ignoring filtered records

 By default, records that are filtered are not included in the comparison.
-To include them add the `--all_records` option the your command.
+To include them add the `--all-records` option the your command.

 ### Ignoring genotype mismatches